 4. Improves Skin and Slows down Aging

 Sulfur plays a pivotal role in drying up oily and acne prone skin thereby preventing acne and acne breakouts.
 Potassium present in cabbage plays an important role in eliminating toxins and impurities and by doing so improves skin elasticity (texture) and complexion.
 Signs of premature aging such as dimpled skin, uneven skin tone, and fine lines can be eliminated by regular consumption of cabbage.
+If you have skin problems, start drinking cabage juice to gain benefits.

 5. Promotes Healthy Hair Growth

-Cabbage is a healthy source of vitamins and minerals.
+Cabbage benefits hair growth as it is a healthy source of vitamins and minerals.
 Cabbage paste mixed with yogurt and a squeeze of lemon can be applied on the scalp.
 Leave the paste on for 15 minutes before washing clean with an herbal shampoo.
 You can repeat this procedure two times a week for shiny smooth hair.
 Furthermore, sulfur present in cabbage is also an important for keratin that protects epithelial cells from damage thereby keeping hair roots healthy.
 Raw cabbage juice and cucumber juice are a rich source of sulfur and silicon, minerals that play an important role in hair growth and prevention of hair loss.

 [Don't Miss: Keratin Treatment for Hair: Side Effects and Benefits]